dotnet/AspNetCore.Docs/aspnetcore/security/authorization/policies.md

 [!code-csharp[](policies/samples/PoliciesAuthApp2/Pages/AlcoholPurchase.cshtml.cs?name=snippet_AlcoholPurchaseModelClass&highlight=4)]

+Policies can ***not*** be applied at the Razor Page handler level, they must be applied to the Page.

-Policies can also be applied to Razor Pages by using an [authorization convention](xref:security/authorization/razor-pages-authorization).
+Policies can be applied to Razor Pages by using an [authorization convention](xref:security/authorization/razor-pages-authorization).

 ## Requirements